Kitura/Kitura-CredentialsHTTP/README.md

 * [License](#license)

 ## Swift version
-The latest version of Kitura-CredentialsHttp works with the DEVELOPMENT-SNAPSHOT-2016-05-09-a version of the Swift binaries.
+The latest version of Kitura-CredentialsHTTP works with the DEVELOPMENT-SNAPSHOT-2016-05-09-a version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 ## API

 ### Basic authentication
-To create an instance of CredentialsHttpBasic plugin, a `UserProfileLoader` function and an optional realm should be passed to the constructor:
+To create an instance of CredentialsHTTPBasic plugin, a `UserProfileLoader` function and an optional realm should be passed to the constructor:
 ```swift
 public init (userProfileLoader: UserProfileLoader, realm: String?=nil)
 ```